Taiiwo/cicada/README.md

 A class for accessing the contents of the Liber Primus

 ### Property: pages
-Returns an array of Runes() objects containing each page
+Returns an array of LiberPrimus() objects containing each page

 ### Property: lines
-Returns an array of Runes() objects containing each line
+Returns an array of LiberPrimus() objects containing each line

 ### Property: chapters
-Returns an array of Runes() objects containing each chapter
+Returns an array of LiberPrimus() objects containing each chapter

 ### Property: segments
-Returns an array of Runes() objects containing each segment
+Returns an array of LiberPrimus() objects containing each segment

 ### Property: paragraphs
-Returns an array of Runes() objects containing each paragraph
+Returns an array of LiberPrimus() objects containing each paragraph

 ### Property: clauses
-Returns an array of Runes() objects containing each clause
+Returns an array of LiberPrimus() objects containing each clause

 ### Property: words
-Returns an array of Runes() objects containing each word
+Returns an array of LiberPrimus() objects containing each word

 ### Property: runes
-Returns a Runes() object containing the entire LP
+Returns a Runes() object of the contents

 ## Gematria()
 A base class for translating and manipulating the runes